fhessman/scientific-snap/AstroSnap!/Readme.md

 Help is available for all of the tools shown in the menu bar on the left.
 More detailed info is available by shift-clicking the icon of interest.

+You can select a different language via the configuration tool : presently, a wide variety of languages is supported (e.g. Bulgarian, Czech, Danish, English, French, Hungarian, Italian, Portuguese, Spanish, Swedish, Ukranian) and more will be available soon.
+Then all of the text, including the labeling of the results table, is translated into the configured language.

 ---

 ## How to Use